jesuisalexjamet/TLP-HPCA30-artifact/README.md

  4. Discard L1D prefetch request that are predicted to go off-chip.

 TLP has been accepted at the [2024 IEEE International Symposium on High-Performance Computer Architecture](https://hpca-conf.org/2024/).

+## About the Framework

+TLP is modleed in the [ChampSim Simulator](https://github.com/ChampSim/ChampSim).
+It is fully compatible with all publicly-available traces for ChampSim.

 ## Prerequisites